26:56

 And what's so fascinating is that this has been hardwired into our DNA,

-Into our nervous system,
+Into our nervous system.

-As a self-preservation mechanism over thousands of years of evolution,
+Over thousands of years of evolution.

-To keep us alert,
+To keep us alert.

 To keep us vigilant,